yourajdeep/Quad-Bytes/README.md

 **`PROBLEM STATEMENT : Nutrition and Performance Planner`**

-*`DESCRIPTION : Design an app that combines personalized workout routines with nutrition planning to optimize athletic performance based on individual health data`*
+*`DESCRIPTION : Design an app that combines personalized workout routines with nutrition planning to optimize athletic performance based on individual health data.`*
 # 🏆 FIT-Quest - Innovation in Nutrition

 Welcome to **FIT-Quest**, an innovative hackathon project that gamifies fitness and nutrition tracking!